 DO-178C, Software Considerations in Airborne Systems and Equipment Certification, is the primary functional safety standard used to certify airborne software in commercial aircraft, engines, and avionics.
 It is referenced by aviation authorities including FAA, EASA, and Transport Canada, and mandates rigorous assurance activities according to software levels A–E, based on the severity of failure conditions.

-The ECLAIR Software Verification Platform provides broad and deep support for achieving compliance with DO-178C.
-It covers critical verification objectives from DO-178C Table A.5, supports architectural independence and partitioning (Section 2.4), facilitates compiler qualification, and includes tool qualification kits compliant with DO-330.
+The ECLAIR Software Verification Platform provides broad and deep support for achieving compliance with DO-178C and ECSS-Q-ST-80C.
+It covers critical verification objectives from DO-178C Table A.5, supports architectural independence and partitioning (Section 2.4), facilitates compiler qualification, and includes tool qualification kits compliant with DO-330, while also supporting software product assurance, traceability, metrics, and security activities required by ECSS standards.

 ECLAIR helps development and quality assurance teams meet DO-178C objectives for software levels A–D, especially those listed in Table A.5 for the Verification of Outputs of Software Coding and Integration Processes.
 It supports: